Sarmatae685/PicoCTF-write-ups/content/Forensics/WPA-ing Out.md

 ![image_8](../assets/images/WPA-ing-Out_image_8.png)

-This data can be used to decrypt traffic in Wireshark:
+This data can be used to decrypt traffic in Wireshark.

 First, let's look at the protocol hierarchy: